Frontier Models Can Hack. What Happens When They're Your AI Agent?

 Constraining what the agent can do

-A frontier model's ability to chain 32 exploitation steps is irrelevant if the agent physically cannot call execute_shell, cannot access paths outside its sandbox, and gets flagged after 3 consecutive reads followed by an outbound request.
+A frontier model's ability to chain 32 exploitation steps is irrelevant if the agent physically cannot call execute_shell, cannot access paths outside its sandbox, and gets flagged the moment it starts reading data it doesn't usually touch.

 Detecting behavioral drift